-b.
-Successfully complete HNRS 3110, 3120, 4010 and 4020.
+a.
+Successfully complete both HNRS 3110, 3120, 4010 and 4020.

+HNRS 3110 Honors Seminar1

+HNRS 3120 Honors Seminar1

-HNRS 4010 Honors Research I
+HNRS 4010 Honors Research I0

-HNRS 4020 Honors Research II
+HNRS 4020 Honors Research II 0

-c.
+- b.
+Students who complete all the lower-level requirements must contract one course in their majors.
+Students who do not participate in the lower-level program must contract their courses in their majors. - c.
 Honors students who have maintained at least a 3.5 G.P.A. and who aspire to graduate magna cum laude or summa cum laude through participation in the Honors Program must undertake a senior research project in his or her major subject or teaching field.